 The couple had planned a LOT of things for the day which was also rather "higgledy piggledy" (arse-about-face ; ) to say the least.
 There would be:

-For filming, I used one main broadcast quality video camera, one high definition Handycam, two Go Pro point of view cameras and of course, both 5D Mark II cameras.
+For filming, I used one main broadcast quality video camera and one high definition Handycam.
+Two Go Pro point of view cameras and of course, both 5D Mark II cameras.

-I had to prepare well so that each camera would be in the right place at the right time, with enough power and storage to last for each section, and then move all cameras and tripods (whilst checking sound levels and mic placements) before the next event.
+I had to prepare well so that each camera would be in the right place at the right time.
+They would have enough power and storage to last for each section.
+I would then move all cameras and tripods (whilst checking sound levels and mic placements) before the next event.